The King of Perfectly Seamless Tooth Restoration

 Here is how we go about it:

-Like any dental procedure, it begins with a thorough dental examination, during which the dentist will assess and clean your teeth to ensure they are ready for the procedure.
-If the tooth is broken or significantly decayed, the damaged portions will be removed to facilitate the placement of the dental crown, which acts as a protective barrier, preventing further decay.
+As with any dental treatment, the process begins with a detailed examination.
+The dentist will assess your tooth and clean it to prepare for the crown.
+If the tooth is damaged or extensively decayed, the affected portions will be removed to create a solid foundation for the crown.
+The crown acts as a shield, protecting the tooth from further deterioration.

 Shaping the Crown

-Afterwards, using dental putty, we will create an impression of your teeth, which will serve as the basis for crafting porcelain crowns.
-In the meantime, a temporary dental crown will be fitted to protect your teeth until your next visit.
-If you require a dental implant to replace a missing tooth, we will take an impression of the implant and surrounding teeth.
-Our skilled technicians will then utilize this impression to create a personalized crown for you in our laboratory.
+Next, we’ll take an impression of your teeth using dental putty, which serves as a template for crafting your custom porcelain crown.
+While waiting for the permanent crown to be made, a temporary crown will be placed to safeguard your tooth.
+If a dental implant is being used to replace a missing tooth, we’ll take an impression of the implant and surrounding teeth.
+This impression will be sent to our skilled technicians, who will create your custom crown in our lab.

 Placing the Crown

-During your second appointment, we will remove the temporary crown and replace it with a permanent one.
-The permanent crown will be securely affixed using either strong dental cement or a concealed screw.
-To ensure a perfect fit, we will polish the crown and make any necessary adjustments, prioritizing your comfort and ensuring its stability.
+At your second visit, the temporary crown will be removed and replaced with the permanent one.
+The new crown will be firmly secured using either dental cement or a concealed screw.
+To ensure the crown fits perfectly and feels comfortable, we’ll polish it and make any necessary adjustments, ensuring both stability and comfort.

 Cost Of Dental Crowns

-The cost of a dental crown can vary significantly depending on individual circumstances.
-With insurance coverage, the average out-of-pocket expense for a single crown ranges from $200 to $600 or more.
-Without insurance, a general estimate for a crown would be around $800 to $1200 or higher.
-While many people consider a dental crown as a worthwhile investment to restore their mouth’s appearance and function, it’s understandable that the cost may still be a consideration.
+The price of a dental crown can differ greatly depending on individual factors.
+For those with insurance, the average out-of-pocket cost for a single crown typically ranges from $200 to $600 or more.
+Without insurance, the cost is generally estimated to fall between $800 and $1200 or higher.
+While many people view dental crowns as a worthwhile investment to restore both function and appearance, it’s understandable that cost may be a significant consideration.

-What goes into determining the cost of a dental crown?
+What factors determine the cost of a dental crown?

-- The type of crown and the material used
+- The kind of crown and the materials chosen

-- The inclusion of other dental appliances like bridges
+- The addition of other dental appliances, such as bridges

-- The specific supplies and equipment required for your treatment
+- The tools, materials, and equipment necessary for the treatment

-Please note that an accurate quote for dental treatment cannot be provided over the phone.
-Each individual’s needs and circumstances are unique.
-To obtain an accurate quote and explore treatment options, it is essential to schedule a consultation and undergo an oral examination with a dentist.
-For those with dental insurance, we can assist in obtaining a quote to determine out-of-pocket costs before making a decision.
+It’s important to note that an accurate estimate for dental treatment cannot be provided over the phone, as every patient’s needs and circumstances are unique.
+To receive a precise quote and discuss treatment options, scheduling a consultation and oral examination with a dentist is essential.
+For patients with dental insurance, we can assist in obtaining a cost estimate to clarify out-of-pocket expenses before proceeding with treatment.

 Contact us today